Reintroduce tournique, splint, plasma, and largebandage

 Tourniquets are used to stop major bleeding (ie: from an artery).
 You cannot stop arterial bleeding with a bandage.

-Updated by gmt2001 almost 4 years ago
+Updated by gmt2001 about 4 years ago

 Splint should allow walking only at a slightly slower speed if your legs were shot.
 Good to hold over until you can get healed by a medic with medkit

-Updated by rocko almost 4 years ago
+Updated by rocko about 4 years ago

 - Status changed from Assigned to In progress